-To do so, use a mix of signal phrases and parenthetical citations.
-Signal phrases linking sentences to previously cited sources may be used in place of repeated citations.
+For Chicago Notes/Turabian, use in-text reference numbers and footnotes to cite, and signal phrases to clarify the distinction between sources.
 It must always be clear which pieces of information came from which sources.
-If a sentence is not cited or linked to a previous citation, the reader will assume it is your own original thought or finding as an author (or common knowledge).
+Without a citation, signal phrase, or other indicator, the reader will assume a sentence contains your original thought or finding as an author (or common knowledge).